KDE/documentation-develop-kde-org/HIG/source/components/navigation/tab.rst

 -  Make last used tab persistent.
 Otherwise, select the first page by default.
--  Do not assign effects to changing tabs; tabs must be accessible in any order.
+-  Don't assign effects to changing tabs; tabs must be accessible in any order.
 -  Only use text in horizontal tabs and not icons.
 -  Provide a label with an access key for each tab.
 Use nouns with :doc:`title capitalization </style/writing/capitalization>` to describe the content.
--  Do not expand tabs to use empty space of the widget (see `expanding`_ property of the Qt tab bar, unfortunately true by default).
+-  Don't expand tabs to use empty space of the widget (see `expanding`_ property of the Qt tab bar, unfortunately true by default).
 -  Avoid long tab names.
 Use a compelling, easy to understand label.
    Phrases not sentences.
--  Do not use :doc:`abbreviations </style/writing/wording>`
+-  Don't use :doc:`abbreviations </style/writing/wording>`
    (acronyms such as HTML are allowed).
--  Do not use triangular shape of tabs.

-Guidelines for phone user interfaces
+Guidelines for Phone User Interfaces
 ------------------------------------

 .. image:: /img/Tabs_in_drawer.png